CKalitin/ckalitin.github.io/_posts/2024-10-21-should-accumulate-capital.md

 ##### <b>Distributing Power Is a Moral Good</b>

 <i>“The utopians who have dreamed of avoiding this struggle always land in some variant where they force others to perform it for them.”</i>
 The Capitalist Manifesto, Chapter 2

 Under capitalism, power is concentrated under the rich and under the political class.
 Under communism, there is only the political class.
 Concentrating power in the hands of a small number of people is how we get evil and suffering.
 For this reason, distributing power is extremely important to have a bright future for humanity.

 ##### <b>The Free Market Allows Autonomy For All</b>

-<i>"A government is just a corporation in the limit"</i>
+<i>A government is just a corporation in the limit</i>
 E

 The defining feature of a free market is that market participants are free to make their own decisions about which transactions to partake in.
 If you apply this principle to a society, everyone is free from the control of anyone other individual or group - so long as we all have the power to decide if we do or do not want to participate in transactions.
 Because a true free market allows individuals to make their own decisions, it is not purely rule by capital.
 A problem arises when you consider how to maintain these individual freedoms and not degenerate into rule by capital, or, in the limit (Using the mathematic definition of a limit), rule by violence.